junxit/us-congress-bills-117/metadata.md

 - 2021-04-16 — Placed on the Union Calendar, Calendar No. 8.
 - 2021-04-16 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-21.
 - 2021-04-16 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-21.
+- 2021-04-20 — Rules Committee Resolution H. Res.
+330 Reported to House.
+Rule provides for consideration of H.R.
+51, H.R.
+1573 and H.R.
+1333.
+Measure will be considered read.
+Bill is closed to amendments.
+The previous question on each measure is considered ordered without intervening motions except one hour of debate and a motion to recommit.
+H. Res.
+316 and H. Con.
+Res.
+30 are adopted.
+- 2021-04-21 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2021-04-21 — Considered as unfinished business. (consideration: CR H2030-2032)
+- 2021-04-21 — Considered under the provisions of rule H. Res.
+330. (consideration: CR H2016-2025)
+- 2021-04-21 — DEBATE - The House proceeded with one hour of debate on H.R.
+1573.
+- 2021-04-21 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2021-04-21 — House amendment offered
+- 2021-04-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-04-21 — Mr. Issa moved to recommit to the Committee on the Judiciary. (text: CR H2024)
+- 2021-04-21 — On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2021-04-21 — On motion to recommit Failed by the Yeas and Nays: 209 - 215 (Roll no. 128).
+- 2021-04-21 — On passage Passed by the Yeas and Nays: 217 - 207 (Roll no. 129). (text: CR H2016)
+- 2021-04-21 — POSTPONED PROCEEDINGS - The Chair put the question on the Issa motion to recommit and by voice vote, announced that the noes had prevailed.
+Mr. Issa demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2021-04-21 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 217 - 207 (Roll no. 129).(text: CR H2016)
+- 2021-04-21 — Rule provides for consideration of H.R.
+51, H.R.
+1573 and H.R.
+1333.
+Measure will be considered read.
+Bill is closed to amendments.
+The previous question on each measure is considered ordered without intervening motions except one hour of debate and a motion to recommit.
+H. Res.
+316 and H. Con.
+Res.
+30 are adopted.
+- 2021-04-21 — The previous question on the motion was ordered without objection.
+- 2021-04-21 — The previous question was ordered pursuant to the rule.